REHABILITATION CENTER RESIDENTIAL ADVISOR II

-1. Candidates for this classification may be given a medical examination and may be required to demonstrate the ability to perform the work required prior to appointment to the position.
+- Applicants may be given a medical examination and may be required to demonstrate the ability to perform the work required of the position prior to appointment.

-2. Employees in this classification will be required to provide the agency with a telephone number where they can be reached.
+- Persons appointed to position in this classification will be required to provide a telephone number where they can be reached.

-4. Applicants for this classification are subject to a criminal background investigation in accordance with the federal Family Law Article, Section 5.
+- Applicants are subject to a criminal background investigation in accordance with the federal Family Law Article, Section 5.
 A background check is required prior to offer of employment.

-5. Employees in this classification are subject to substance abuse testing in accordance with Code of Maryland Regulations 06.01.09, Testing for Illegal Use of Drugs.
+- Employees in this classification are subject to substance abuse testing in accordance with Code of Maryland Regulations 06.01.09, Testing for Illegal Use of Drugs

-Applicants must complete the MD State Government on-line application for employment recruitment #21-000951-0001.
+Applicants must complete the MD State Government on-line application for employment recruitment #21-000951-0002.
 The Application must clearly demonstrate that the applicant meets the prerequisite Minimum Qualifications for the position.
 Please do not put "See Resume" in the job duties section of your application; your application will not be considered.
 Paper applications can be completed and faxed to 410-554-9397 or mailed to DORS Human Resource Department at 2301 Argonne Drive, Baltimore, MD 21218.
 To obtain a paper application visit our website dors.maryland.gov or marylandpublicschools.org.
 TDD (410) 554-9399.
 Inquiries can be made to 410-554-9424.
 Appropriate accommodations can be made for individuals with disabilities.

 If you have difficulty with your user account or have general questions about this online application system, please contact the MD Department of Budget and Management, Recruitment and Examination Division at 410-767-4850.

 Proof of eligibility to work in compliance with the Immigration Reform and Control Act, and travel throughout the State are required.
 Any misrepresentation of academic or experience requirements for this position may result in non-selection or termination of employment.
 Applicants must consent to State Police Investigation (fingerprinting) as a routine procedure for all employees with this Agency.
 TTY Users: call via Maryland Relay As an equal opportunity employer Maryland is committed to recruiting, retaining and promoting employees who are reflective of the State’s diversity.

 We thank our Veterans for their service to our country, and encourage them to apply.